umang23567/AP-Assignments/README.md

   - Launch a GUI for menu browsing, which can be re-triggered from the CLI for updated views.

 - **Order Management**:
-  - View and manage pending orders via a GUI or CLI.
+  - View and manage pending orders via CLI.
 The GUI includes a refresh button to update the displayed data without restarting the application.

 - **Report Generation**:
   - Generate daily sales reports based on completed orders.